zaybournand/Mini-Project/README.md

 Crucial: Ensure FIREBASE_PRIVATE_KEY is a single-line string with \n replacing actual newlines, or copy the entire content in double quotes.
 The backend code handles unescaping these.

 c.
 Run Backend Locally
-npm run dev # Uses nodemon for auto-restart on changes
+npm run dev # Uses nodemon for automatic restarts during development

 The backend server will start on http://localhost:8080.